nick29581/rfcs/text/0000-match-ergonomics.md

 This RFC is a refinement of
 [the match ergonomics RFC](https://github.com/rust-lang/rfcs/pull/1944).
-Rather than using auto-deref and autoreferencing, however, this RFC introduces the ability to match a reference with a _non-reference pattern_ using _default binding modes_.
+Rather than using auto-deref and auto-referencing, this RFC introduces _default binding modes_ used when a reference value is matched by a non-reference pattern

+In other words, we allow auto-dereferencing values during pattern-matching.
+When an auto-dereference occurs, the compiler will automatically treat the inner bindings as `ref` or `ref mut` bindings.

 Example: